funcool/tubax/README.md

 http://en.wikipedia.org/wiki/Tubax

 <blockquote>
-Tubax is more focused and compact than that of the full-sized contrabass saxophone.
+While the timbre of the E♭ tubax is more focused and compact than that of the full-sized contrabass saxophone.
 </blockquote>

 ## Rationale